j-silv/FPGA-based-Sudoku/README.md

 # FPGA-based-Sudoku
-Design and construction of an electronic Sudoku game using an Intel MAX 10 FPGA coded in VHDL and simulated with Quartus II.
+Here you will find VHDL and Quartus II files for my Intel Max 10 FPGA Sudoku game.